sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 ```
 ***

-{% include elements/highlight.html text="If you want some environment variables to be available for all users and upon gdm startup, then you have to place them in a `sh` file in the `/etc/profile.d/` directory" %}
+{% include elements/highlight.html text="If you want some environment variables to be available for all users and upon gdm startup, then you have to place them in a `.sh` file in the `/etc/profile.d/` directory" %}

 ## Packages